- Academic Affairs

 Dr. Simoni-Wastila served three terms on the Commission on

 Prescription Drug Abuse and Diversion for the National Center on Addiction and Substance Abuse.
 For over five years, she has served as the director of the Statewide Epidemiology Outcomes Workgroup (SEOW), a collaborative with the Maryland Department of Health and Mental Hygiene.

 Teacher of the Year

-Congratulations to our four winners!
-For more on the Founders Week events, including the awards presentation at the Founders Gala on Saturday, Oct.
-17, visit the Founders Week website in the weeks to come.
+For more on the Founders Week events, including the awards presentation at the Founders Gala on Saturday, Nov.
+5, visit The Elm and Founders Week websites in the weeks to come.